What Is Lactose Intolerance?

 Other forms of diagnosis include blood tests, elimination diets and stool tests.

 Being lactose intolerant absolutely does not mean you have to eliminate all dairy from your diet.
-Intolerant and allergic are not synonymous, and our lactase-deficient bodies are still able to produce some lactase, meaning we don’t have to shy away from that little bit of ice-cream on a scorching hot day.
+“Intolerant” and “allergic” are not the same.
+Even with a lactase deficiency, typically you still produce SOME lactase, meaning you don’t have to shy away from that little bit of ice cream on a scorching hot day.

 Some dairy foods, such as hard cheeses, contain little to no lactose and can be enjoyed without the fear of facing those dreaded symptoms later on.